 Delegate Onboarding announcement

-Hi StarkNet, my name is Deven Matthews.
-As a member of the StarkNet Foundation Governance Committee, I’ve been intimately involved in the planning of StarkNet Governance.
-I’m an acting Governance Facilitator for StarkNet Foundation, and most importantly been managing everything around Delegation in StarkNet Governance.
-I’m so excited to finally announce StarkNet is ready to invite community members to become Delegates for StarkNet Governance!
+Hi Starknet, my name is Deven Matthews.
+As a member of the Starknet Foundation Governance Committee, I’ve been intimately involved in the planning of Starknet Governance.
+I’m an acting Governance Facilitator for Starknet Foundation, and most importantly been managing everything around Delegation in Starknet Governance.
+I’m so excited to finally announce Starknet is ready to invite community members to become Delegates for Starknet Governance!

 Some brief background on myself: I’m a mechanism design researcher at Nethermind; and previously lead the Governance department for Blockchain at Berkeley a team that participates as delegates across many Ethereum Defi DAOs.